 Hazardous materials are an integral part of campus operations and support the school in work related to the clinical, research and academic missions of Washington University.
-On-campus users of hazardous materials have a good safety record.
-A hazardous materials incident does, however, have the potential to occur.
+Though on-campus use of hazardous materials is generally safe, a hazardous materials incident does have the potential to occur.

 How to prepare before it happens